 The retail sector is undergoing a period of unprecedented change, with increased online competition, recent developments in new technology and rapidly changing consumer expectations and behavioral patterns all having a profound impact on business as usual.

-To meet the demands of modern consumers, leading retailers are revisiting their traditional location and positioning models to include more attention-grabbing flagship, small-format and popup approaches, alongside ensuring convenience and speed are placed at the forefront of their offering.
+To meet the demands of modern consumers, leading retailers are revisiting their traditional location and positioning models to include more attention-grabbing flagship, small-format and popup approaches, alongside using virtual queuing software and appointment booking apps to ensure convenience and speed are placed at the forefront of their offering.